 We performed a comparison between Dell NetWorker and Oracle Data Guard based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Deduplication is the most valuable feature of this solution."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution has minimized the recovery time objective, and the recovery point objective, the RTO and RPO.
+Most customers are looking for to minimize downtime.
+The solution has helped ensure this."

 "The best feature is the DR replication for us."